All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Trial Results Across the STEP Program

 Semaglutide 2.4mg has been studied in one of the largest clinical trial programs ever conducted for a weight management medication.
-Each STEP trial examined a different patient population, providing a comprehensive picture of what to expect:
+Each STEP trial examined a different patient population, providing a thorough picture of what to expect:

 Trial Population Average Weight Loss Duration